FazYas123/YelpCamp/README.md

 My project has been deployed using render, if you want to access it for yourself, follow this link [Yasin's YelpCamp](https://yelpcamp-sh53.onrender.com)

+Note - this link will only work when I am active on render, as it's free tier version states "Your free instance will spin down with inactivity, which can delay requests by 50 seconds or more."

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.